Counting the Cost of Vibe Coding

 Before we get into installing and using it, I want to show you the obvious thing: I built Token Use using Claude Code and Codex, which means Token Use has a very detailed record of what Token Use cost to build.

-The dashboard above shows the project filtered to tokens (which is the name of the folder on my local machine), with the breakdown split across the three tools I used while building it.
-That 95.9% cache hit rate is doing a lot of the heavy lifting on the Claude Code side.
+The dashboard above shows the project filtered to tokens (which is the name of the folder on my local machine), with the breakdown split across the tools I used while building it.
+That 96.3% cache hit rate is doing a lot of the heavy lifting on the Claude Code side.
 Anthropic prices cache reads at roughly 10% of the input rate, so without that ratio the Claude column would be considerably more eye-watering.

 Iβll leave the absolute number for the GitHub README (the cover image above isnβt entirely satirical), but seeing it broken down by day, by tool, and by session was the thing that finally convinced me the tool was actually useful rather than just an interesting weekend project.